-At Long Last Launch: Impeachment May Gain Momentum from First Big Moment
+At Long Last Launch: Impeachment May Gain Momentum From First Big Moment

 But with this week's 232-196 vote, impeachment inquiry is happening.
 In the shorthand of the news reporting world, the first "impeachment vote" has happened.
 Of course, this is only the beginning, and approval of actual articles of impeachment may be months away.
 But for those who had hoped all this would simply go away, those hopes are dashed.

-Important as all the testimony gathered behind closed doors may prove in a legal sense, it's main political impact thus far was probably in uniting the Democratic caucus.
+Important as all the testimony gathered behind closed doors may prove in a legal sense, its main political impact thus far was probably in uniting the Democratic caucus.
 In the end, all but two of the chamber's 234 Democrats supported Pelosi and the inquiry.

 In the next phase, the popular standing of impeachment will largely depend on the impact of witnesses in open hearings.
 And this week's vote is what will make those hearings happen.